We Are Never Ever Getting Back Together: Composition and lyrics

 "We Are Never Ever Getting Back Together" is 3 minutes and 12 seconds long.
 The song is anchored by a recurring acoustic guitar riff that features a light twang.
 Driven by an insistent four on the floor beat, the production features prominent electronic elements—pulsing synthesizers, keyboards, processed vocals, and a drum machine, alongside acoustic instruments of guitars and banjo.
 The thumping bass drum instrumentation evokes hip-hop.

 The refrain features a vocal hook that Swift sings the word "we" with an extra syllable, delivered in half an octave higher.
-The musicologist James E. Perone wrote that Swift's vocals on "We Are Never Ever Getting Back Together" are both robotic and humane, thanks to the balance between processed vocals during most of the verses and unprocessed vocals at the end of each refrain as well as in the bridge and the spoken word interlude, which goes: "I'm just, I mean, this is exhausting.
+The musicologist James E. Perone wrote that Swift's vocals on "We Are Never Ever Getting Back Together" are both robotic and humane, thanks to the balance between processed vocals during most of the verses and unprocessed vocals at the end of each refrain as well as in the bridge and the spoken-word interlude, which goes: "I'm just, I mean, this is exhausting.
 Like, we are never getting back together.
 Like, ever."

-Critics aligned "We Are Never Getting Back Together" with a multitude of pop subgenres, including bubblegum pop, dance-pop, pop-punk, Europop, pop rock, and electropop.
+Critics aligned "We Are Never Ever Getting Back Together" with a multitude of pop subgenres, including bubblegum pop, dance-pop, pop-punk, Europop, pop rock, and electropop.
 Steve Hyden, reflecting on the single in a 2021 article for The New York Times, characterized the song as electro-folk.
 The alternate version released to country radio incorporates a softer production.
 Perone commented that "We Are Never Ever Getting Back Together" is a musically flexible track, in that its song structure and melodic qualities resemble a conventional country song, but with modern influences of contemporary music that make it adaptable to many different genres.

 The lyrics are about a protagonist's frustration over an ex-boyfriend who wants to rekindle their relationship.
 At one point, Swift sings, "And you would hide away and find your peace of mind/ With some indie record that's much cooler than mine", deriding the ex-boyfriend's pretentious music taste while referencing her own profession as a musical artist.
 Swift said that the cited lyrics were the song's most important detail because they reveal her real-life ex-boyfriend's judgment of her music, "It was a relationship where I felt very critiqued and subpar.
 He'd listen to this music that nobody had heard of ... but as soon as anyone else liked this band, he'd drop them."
 To this extent, she wrote "We Are Never Ever Getting Back Together" in hopes of commercial success to spite the ex-boyfriend, "Not only would it hopefully be played a lot, so that he'd have to hear it, but [also] it's the opposite of the kind of music that he was trying to make me feel inferior to."
 Various critics thought that the song's vocabulary exemplified the language that millennials or "Valley girls" used.